ihpcganck/CheeKwanGan.github.io/index.md

 ## Welcome to Chee Kwan Gan GitHub Pages

-You can use the [editor on GitHub](https://github.com/ihpcganck/cheekwang.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 [Chee Kwan Gan's google site](https://sites.google.com/view/cheekwangan/home)

 [Angular Momentum via "cut and paste" on Google site](https://sites.google.com/view/cheekwangan/test-page?authuser=0)